 - Click Finish Search to go to the Results page

-For more assistance, Web of Science offers a Cited Reference Search tutorial.
+For more assistance, Web of Science offers a Cited Reference Search help page.

-View the Scopus Quick Reference guide for more information.
+View the Scopus Quick Reference blog for more information or help.